lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 Powery, Emerson B. The Genesis of Liberation: Biblical Interpretation in the Antebellum Narratives of the Enslaved.
 Westminster John Knox Press, 2016.

+Prothero, Stephen R. American Jesus: How the Son of God Became a National Icon.
+Farrar, Straus, and Giroux, 2003.

 Putnam, Lara.
 “The Transnational and the Text-Searchable: Digitized Sources and the Shadows They Cast.”
 American Historical Review 121, no. 2 (2016): 377–402. https://doi.org/10.1093/ahr/121.2.377.

 Rutner, Jennifer, and Roger Schonfeld.
 “Supporting the Changing Research Practices of Historians.”
 New York: Ithaka S+R, August 11, 2015. https://doi.org/10.18665/sr.22532.